sumanshekhar698/resume_portifolio-v1/README.md

 <p align="center">
   The second iteration of
-  <a href="https://www.sumanshekhar.com" target="_blank">sumanshekhar.com</a>
+  <a href="[https://www.portifolioo-v1.netlify.app](https://portifolioo-v1.netlify.app/)" target="_blank">sumanshekhar.com</a>
-  Its mine personal portfolio with dark mode support and a resume download option.
+  It's my portfolio with dark mode support and a resume download option.
   Built with HTML, CSS and JS and hosted in <a href="https://www.netlify.com/" target="_blank">Netlify</a>.
   <br>
   Inspired from